Shubhammore71/ERC20-Smart-Contarct-and-hardhat-test/README.md

 # vERC20 Token Sale Platform

-This repository contains a basic Hardhat project that demonstrates the use of Hardhat for deploying and testing smart contracts.
-The project includes a sample ERC20 token contract and a platform for selling the token.
-Additionally, a Next.js app structure is provided to help you build your own Web3 application.
+This repository contains a basic Hardhat project and a React application that demonstrates the use of Hardhat for deploying and testing smart contracts, along with building a Web3 token sale platform.
+The project includes a sample ERC20 token contract and a React Context Provider for managing interactions with the token.

 ## Project Structure